If you’ve never made smoked pork steaks before with an amazing dry rub you are missing out on a great dinner! Full of flavor and easy to make.

 Allow your smoked pork steaks to rest at least 5 minutes after taking them out.
 This is important too to lock in the juices before cutting.

-Here is a spicier dry rub for pork you could use rather than the one below, both are good.
+Here is a spicy dry rub for pork you could use rather than the one below.
+This and our tri tip dry rub are both really good.

 - Wood chips or pellets for smoker